astrodon/astrodon/readme.md

 ### 👩‍💻 Development

+Requisites:
-Install the dependencies as indicated in
+- If you want to compile the binaries yourself: install the dependencies as indicated in [Tauri's Guide](https://tauri.studio/en/docs/getting-started/intro).
-[Tauri's Guide](https://tauri.studio/en/docs/getting-started/intro).
+- Create a `.env` file, use `.env.example` as a template.

 Run the demo locally:
 ```
 cargo build
 deno run -A --unstable demo/demo.ts